web3-authn/tatchi/docs/wallet-scoped-credentials.md

    - The SDK passes this rpId to `navigator.credentials.create/get()`.
 2) Enable top‑level bridge (already implemented)
    - The wallet iframe attempts WebAuthn in‑iframe; if Safari throws the ancestor/focus errors, it bridges to the parent via `postMessage`.
 The parent runs WebAuthn at top‑level and returns a serialized credential.
-3) Enable ROR when app and wallet are on different sites
+3) Enable ROR when app and wallet are on different registrable sites
-   - Host `/.well-known/webauthn` on the wallet origin with JSON listing allowed app origins:
+   - Host `/.well-known/webauthn` on the wallet origin (it can be a dynamic route) with JSON listing allowed top‑level app origins:
      {
        "origins": [
          "https://app.example.com",
          "https://another-app.example.com"
        ]
      }
-   - With ROR, the top‑level app can execute WebAuthn using `rp.id = '<wallet-domain>'` even though it runs on a different site.
+   - With ROR (supported in Chromium/WebKit), the top‑level app can execute WebAuthn using `rp.id = '<wallet-domain>'` even though it runs on a different site.
+Firefox may not honor this yet.
 4) Permissions Policy and iframe `allow`
    - Parent response header should delegate:
      `Permissions-Policy: publickey-credentials-get=(self "<wallet-origin>") , publickey-credentials-create=(self "<wallet-origin>")`